 On April 27, 2016, SERS Board accepted a consultant-generated report with recommendations to enhance the board and agency's governance structure and policies.
-Subsequently, throughout the remainder of 2016 and beyond, SERS board with assistance from SERS staff, will be in the process of implementing those recommendations as well as developing a comprehensive governance manual that provides a framework for the SERS board, its committees, duties, powers and responsibilities.
+In addition, the audit conducted by the Auditor General also recommended that the board adopt a governance manual.
+SERS board with assistance from SERS staff, is in the process of implementing the appropriate recommendations as well as developing a comprehensive governance manual that provides a framework for the SERS board, its committees, duties, powers and responsibilities.
 SERS legal office will ensure compliance with state laws and regulations, as well as governance policy best practices.